JetBrains/intellij-sdk-docs/topics/tutorials/writing_tests_for_plugins/parsing_test.md

 {src="simple_language_plugin/src/test/testData/ParsingTestData.simple"}

 ## Copy the Expected PSI Tree
-The easiest way to get the expected PSI structure for any file is to use the PSI Viewer.
+The easiest way to get the expected PSI structure for any file is to use the [built-in PSI viewer](explore_api.md#internalMode).
-Run the project and use <ui-path>Tools | View PSI Structure</ui-path>
+Run the project and use <ui-path>Tools | View PSI Structure...</ui-path>
 (enable [Internal Mode](enabling_internal.md) explicitly for the IDE instance if the menu is not available).

 ![PSI Tree Copy](plugin_copy_psi.png)